 Employees who are age 50 or older can make additional elective deferrals.
-The additional amount is \$5,500 and will be adjusted for inflation in future years.
+The additional annual amount is \$6,000 for 2016 and will remain the same for 2017.
+This limit may be adjusted for inflation in future years.
 The catch-up contributions are not subject to any other contribution limits, but all catch-up contributions under all 403(b) and 401(k) plans to which you contribute are aggregated.